Storage and File Permissions

 Snapshots are contained in a hidden folder called .snapshot.
 Note the leading dot and the fact that this directory is invisible (even with the -A option).
 However, its contents can be accessed explicitly:

 To recover data from a snapshot, simply identify which snapshot contains the data, then copy it out of the snapshot and into your storage:

 $ rm -f test.py # oops $ ls test.py ls: cannot access test.py: No such file or directory $ cp /home/.snapshots/daily.2021-06-30_0000/myWSU.netid/test.py test.py $ ls test.py test.py

 In the above example “hourly.2017-01-05_1005” is the most recent snapshot, so that’s where we copy our data from.
 Any changes made to test.py since this snapshot was made are lost and unrecoverable.
 It is important to act quickly and copy the data out of the snapshot before it expires and the data is lost forever.

-Storage on Kamiak provides data security via standard Unix/Linux file ownership and permissions.
+Storage on Kamiak uses Linux file ownership and permissions for data security.
 An explanation of how ownership and permissions behave in Linux can be found at this site and in various other guides available online.

-Data owners on Kamiak (you) are responsible for the security of their data and must allow or restrict access to their data as needed.
+As data owners on Kamiak, you are responsible for the security of their data and must allow or restrict access to their data as needed.
 Importantly, allowing “other” the write permission (i.e.

 chmod 777) is considered dangerous.
-You are highly encouraged to utilize Access Control Lists to allow specific additional users or groups to access your data.
+You are highly encouraged to utilize file permission groups to allow specific additional users or groups to access your data.

 $ cd /data/myLabName/ $ mkdir example $ ls -ld example/ drwxr-xr-x 2 my.NID its_p_sys_ur_kam-its 4096 Aug 10 08:14 example

 In that example we created a new directory in project space.
 The file is owned by my user and my lab group.
 However, the permissions

 rwxr-xr-x show that group only has read access.
 Let’s allow our group to write data into the directory: